 SECTION 604

-Jurisdiction of the Vice President for Student Affairs - Student Behavior Code Violations
+Jurisdiction of the Vice President for Student Affairs - Student CONDUCT Code Violations

 SOURCE: NDSU President

 The Vice President for Student Affairs, pursuant to delegated authority from the President, has responsibility for supervision of the process of handling the University's response to student violations of University rules and regulations, including the ultimate imposition of sanctions.
-All student non-academic behavior that violates university rules and regulations and behavior occurring off-campus which affects the university is considered a responsibility of the Vice President for Student Affairs.
+All student non-academic conduct that violates university rules and regulations and conduct occurring off-campus which affects the university is considered a responsibility of the Vice President for Student Affairs.

 This authority includes the overall supervision of the various administrative committees and boards charged with hearing complaints against students or student organizations for violation of those rules and regulations.